vstadnytskyi/caproto-sandbox/_static/installation.rst

     $ pip install caproto-sandbox

 To install the library directly, you need to fork caproto_sandbox library in your GitHub account and later clone it to your local drive.
+Later change directory to the location of the library on your drive and simply

+    $ pip install -e .